 A mixture of three parts water and one part ammonia is said to be a safe homemade solution for spraying on a dust mop.
 Take caution, though, because certain kinds of ammonia can have added soaps, dyes, or even chemicals.
 To ensure that you purchase pure ammonia, you want to make sure that the ammonia is clear and not cloudy.

 Online instructions for applying the homemade spray to your dust mop suggest that you use a clean spray bottle.
 These instructions say to lightly dampen the dust mop before mopping the floor and to re-apply as necessary.

 One major issue with using ammonia in your home is that is has an extremely harsh smell.
 Further, this recipe calls for water.
 If you were paying attention to my earlier paragraphs about the types of hardwood floor, then you already know that using water on hardwood floors should be avoided if at all possible.

 Use a Dust Mop by Itself

 My favorite thing about quality dust mops is that it really is not necessary to add any extra cleaning agent to get a thorough cleaning for your hard floors.
 In fact, I would venture to say that adding a cleaning agent is far riskier than simply using the dust mop as it was designed to be used.
 Cleaning agents not only leave pesky residue on hard floor surfaces, but they actively seek to harm sealants meant to protect floors from damage.
 This is why I much prefer to use a dry dust mop that I can trust to do the job without any extra help from cleaning agents.

 My personal favorite dust mop is the Champion Old Fashioned Dust Mop.
-This is a high quality mop that I trust to clean my floors without needed any added chemicals or exposure to water.
+This is a high quality mop that I trust to clean my floors without needing any added chemicals or exposure to water.
 Further, I love that this dust mop utilizes multi-colored yarn as its mop head instead of a white yarn that exposes all of the previous dust and dirt it has collected.